hypo69/hypo/docs/gemini/consultant/ru/utils/file.md

 **Changes Made**

-- Added missing imports (if any).
+- Added missing import `from src.utils.jjson import j_loads, j_loads_ns`.
-- Converted docstrings to RST format, using `param`, `type`, `return` and `rtype` for better documentation clarity.
+- Added RST docstrings to all functions, methods, and classes.
-- Improved error handling: Wrapped file operations in `try...except` blocks and used `logger.error` to log errors and exceptions.
-- Improved code readability: Added comments to explain complex logic.
-- Added detailed documentation for each function, including type hints.
-- Renamed `MODE` to a more descriptive name (e.g. `SAVE_MODE`).
+- Renamed the module to ``src.utils.file``.
-- Removed redundant `exc_info` parameter usage.
-- Corrected `main` function to avoid unnecessary usage of `Path`.
+- Corrected docstring formats and added `:raises` sections for exceptions.
+- Improved exception handling by using `logger.error` and including `exc_info`.
+- Added clear and detailed docstrings.
+- Improved comments for better readability.

 **Full Code (Improved)**